Curated by Chiara Valci Mazzara

 David Krippendorf stills from the video works:

-About the photographic pieces of SunKwan Kwon:
+About the photographic and sculptural pieces of SunKwan Kwon:

 ( Interview excerpt on Yonhap Mag) Photography as a way of healing personal wounds, honoring victims of state power